Vyral/charletta-wilson/_posts/2021-05-12-curiosity-is-key-in-life--business.md

 ---
 {% include youtube.html %}

 If you’re a coaching client of mine, past or present, you’ve probably heard me mention the word ‘curiosity’ dozens, if not hundreds, of times.
 The reason is that curiosity is a kind of superpower that’s accessible to everyone.
-Management consultant Peter Drucker says that we can be “intelligently curious.”
+Management consultant Peter Drucker says that we can be 'intelligently curious.'

 Curiosity can be applied via strategy, innovation, and relationships.
 Think about it: Strategy is nothing but a best guess—without guessing, strategy wouldn’t even be strategy.
 We have to experiment with different combinations to see what works.
 Big companies like Amazon, Uber, and Airbnb all do this.